Home » Can You Stop Spammers From Using Your Email Address?

 Identify and Report

-There are sites like SpamCop.net where you can input the entire email and headers, and they track down the responsible parties, if possible, and report them to their ISP.
-However, if it is virus generated, there is no way to track those “thugs” down.
+There are sites like SpamCop.net where you can input all the emails and headers, and they track down the responsible parties, if possible, and report them to their ISP.
+However, if it is virus-generated, there is no way to track those “thugs” down.

 It probably will happen again and is part of the current online landscape.
 As long as knuckleheads are out there who do not protect themselves from viruses and hackers, there will be those waiting to exploit them.